quipper/monorepo-deploy-actions/cleanup-closed-pull-requests/README.md

 It deletes branches by the following rules:

+- If a pull request is open, this action does not delete it.
-- If both namespace application and namespace branch exist, this action does not delete it.
+- If a pull request is still deployed, this action does not delete it.
 - Otherwise, delete it.

 ## Specification